Emory University Libraries: Hugh F. MacMillan Law Library

 The MacMillan Law Library primarily serves students in the Emory University School of Law.
 It was founded in 1916, the same year as the Law School.

 Pitts Theology Library

 The Pitts Theology Library is a United Methodist theology library that primarily serves students in the Candler School of Theology.
 Its early print, rare book, and archives collection is world-renowned and includes the Richard C. Kessler Reformation Collection, the largest collection of Reformation-related materials in North America, and the manuscript collections of John and Charles Wesley.

 Goizueta Business Library

 The Goizueta Business Library is located within the Woodruff Library building and serves graduate and undergraduate students in the Goizueta Business School.

 Woodruff Health Sciences Center Library

-The Health Sciences Library is part of the Woodruff Health Sciences Center complex built in 1966.
+The Health Sciences Library is part of the Woodruff Health Sciences Center.
+It was formed in 1988 by amalgamating the A.W.
+Calhoun Medical Library, the Sheppard W. Foster Dental Collection, and the Alice Kydd Davis Nursing Collection.
 It primarily serves graduate students in the Emory School of Medicine, Rollins School of Public Health, and Nell Hodgson Woodruff School of Nursing and also supports undergraduate and graduate students in the physical sciences.